 The beauty and simplicity of these tri-colour cloths strike an evocative cord with the viewer.
 They stir something primordial, perhaps our earliest memories of living closely with nature.

-Earplug production spans decades, from the late 1800s until the 1990s and these elements of personal adornment visually depict the social history of the Zulu people of Kwa-Zulu Natal during this time.
+Earplug production spans decades, from the late 1800s until the late 1990s and these elements of personal adornment visually depict the social history of the Zulu people of Kwa-Zulu Natal during this time.
 Continue reading “ZULU EARPLUGS FROM KWA-ZULU NATAL, S.A.”

 To step into a textile shop in West Africa is a magic experience!
 Blankets, strip-woven fabric and printed ready to wear garments are precariously piled, floor to the makeshift ceiling, each alive with the vibrant colours of Africa: rich cobalt blue, terracotta, cream and magenta.